Survey on 3D face reconstruction from uncalibrated images

-The set of 2D-3D corresponding points guides the fitting by imposing the known 2D location of the 3D points when projected to the image plane.
-The rendered image does so by imposing some similarity measure between the rendered and the input images.
-And, finally, plausible reconstructions are ensured by imposing the statistical regularisation that is defined by the 3DMM.
+The set of 2D-3D correspondences guides the fitting by imposing the known 2D location of the 3D points when projected to the image plane.
+The rendered image does so by imposing some similarity measure between the rendered appearance and the input images.
+And, finally, plausible reconstructions are ensured by imposing the statistical regularisation defined by the 3DMM.

-Whereas the optimisation of a non-linear cost function allows incorporating many different (complex) terms easily, it may be prone to get stuck on local minima or even diverge, and it can be slower than desired due to its computational cost.
-On the other hand, the linearisation of the cost function avoids most of the issues posed by non-linear approaches given its simpler nature, but it does not allow adding complex terms to the optimisation problem.
-Finally, probabilistic approaches favour the modelling of uncertainties to the probabilistic inference problem, however, the process of drawing samples from a posterior distribution may be very slow.
+Whereas the optimisation of a non-linear cost function allows incorporating many different (complex) terms easily, it may get stuck on local minima or even diverge, and it can be slower than desired due to its computational cost.
+In contrast, the linearisation of the cost function avoids most of these issues given its simpler nature, but it is harder to incorporate complex terms to the optimisation problem, and usually strong non-realistic assumptions are required.
+Finally, probabilistic approaches favour the modelling of uncertainties thanks to the probabilistic inference framework, however, the process of drawing samples from a posterior distribution may be very slow.